api-platform/docs/core/performance.md

 # Performance and Cache

-## Enabling the Built-in HTTP Cache Invalidation System
+## Enabling the Built-in HTTP Cache System

 Exposing a hypermedia API has [many advantages](http://blog.theamazingrando.com/in-band-vs-out-of-band.html).
 One of them is the ability to know exactly which resources are included in HTTP responses created by the API.
 We used this specificity to make API Platform apps blazing fast.

-When the cache mechanism [is enabled](configuration.md), API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents and subresources) and returns them in a special HTTP header called [Cache-Tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-).
+When the cache mechanism [is enabled](configuration.md), API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents and subresources) and returns them by default in a special HTTP header called [Cache-Tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-).

 A caching [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) supporting cache tags (e.g. Varnish, Cloudflare,